thanif/JPEG-Compression-in-Matlab/README.md

 # DCT

-In this step Discrete Wavelet Transform is applied on a patch.
+In this step Discrete Cosine Transform is applied on a patch.

 # Quantization